SmugWimp/SmugAware_v2_android/README.md

 I build the receiever for fun, and used it as the basis for my 'Guam Airport Guide' that gives details about our local airport; flight schedules, etc... and it also has this neat 'Live' display of airplane activity (provided they have an ADS-B Transponder... mostly this is only the big planes)

+The 'cron.php' file is to run a cron job from your hosted server, to obtain the flight information from a device on your home network.
+This keeps millions of apps from trying to ask your home network for information, bogging down your connection.
+If you throw it off to your hosting provider, they're better suited for the traffic.

 You can find more information on that at https://flightaware.com/adsb/piaware/